DongzeHE/scpca-docs/docs/download_files.md

 ## Metadata

-Included with each download, is a `single_cell_metadata.tsv` file containing relevant metadata for each sample included in the download.
+Included with each download is a `single_cell_metadata.tsv` file containing relevant metadata for each sample included in the download.
 Each row corresponds to a unique sample/library combination and contains the following columns:

 | column_id       | contents                                                       |